-Walker Boots can be used as an alternative to having to wear a cast to help stabilize the foot after a sprain, hairline stress fracture, or soft tissue injury.
-Many walker boots help people to walk normally without the use of crutches (doctor advised only).
-Walking boots can come in either tall or short versions and can be pumped with air in some versions of the boot.
+Orthopedic Walker Boots can be used as an alternative to having to wear a cast to help stabilize the foot after a sprain, hairline stress fracture, or soft tissue injury.
+Many orthopedic walker boots help people to walk normally without the use of crutches (doctor advised only).
+Orthopedic walking boots can come in either tall or short versions and can be pumped with air in some versions of the boot.

 Tall Orthopedic Boots vs. Short Orthopedic Boots